 There are no synonyms for this plant.

-E. unguiculata is a succulent belonging to the Crassulaceae botanical family.
-The plant is spineless and the stem is 5 cm tall; it has a rosette of leaves which can grow up to 15 cm in diameter.
-Leaves are fleshy, cylindrical, lanceolate, pointed at the apex, silver-green to purple in color and with red or black tips.
-The leaves are 5 cm long and 1 cm wide and arch upwards and resemble claws, which is why it is called ‘Unguiculata’.
-Blooming occurs in late spring and early summer and blossom are borne by long stalks up to 50 cm tall; flowers are thin, bright orange to red, emerge on short racemes that arch when ripe.
+E. fabiola is a succulent belonging to the Crassulaceae botanical family.
+The plant is stemless and is without spines, it has a rosette of leaves which can grow up to 15 cm in diameter and in height.
+Leaves are fleshy, flat, lanceolate, pointed at the apex, pale green in color and with reddish tips and margins.
+Blooming occurs in late spring and early summer and blossom are borne by long stalks up to 15 cm tall; flowers are thin, bright orange to red, emerge on short racemes that arch when ripe.

 The name “Echeveria” comes from Atanasio Echeverria, naturalist, botanist and Mexican artist of the late 1700s who painted and cooperated on the discovery and cataloging Mexico’s natural flora.